Integration Aliases

 Repeat for additional aliases

-Add the same integration again with a different alias (e.g., slack_user) and a different connection.
+Add the same integration again with a different alias, such as slack_user, and a different connection strategy.

 Naming Rules